sjg10/itsgonnarain/README.rst

 Tasks
 -----

-- Add a way of user programmable ratio/time loop
 - Play full audio clip before loop
-- Move audio clips to DB and have a selection of them
 - Allow user to upload a temporary clip for themselves
 - Pretty-ify